falkaer/the-guide/m0_introduction/README.md

 The guide does contain code, sometimes just small snippets, but also frameworks in which most of a module will take place.

 Most importantly - Don't Panic!
 The guide is here for you!

 And now for something completely different... practicalities!

 # 🧬 Specializations
 Throughout the guide there are sections and exercises prefixed by 🧬.
 These exercises and topics are meant to be up to you to follow.
 If you are mostly interested in deep learning, by all means only read and do the sections and exercises which are relevant to deep learning.
 Which section and exercise is relevant to which specialization will be explained in each section.
-To begin with deep learning will be supported, but once a full first draft is ready, I will begin adding things relevant to computer graphics, computer vision and cognitive signal processing.

 # Additional Reading
 The secret bonus level!
 It is in no way expected that you read all of the links in additional reading, but if you find a topic interesting some additional links to help you along are present in the "Additional Reading" sections at the bottom of select pages.
-The references here will generally be more rigorous.
+The references here will generally be more advanced.
 Typically these references will be to book chapters, university courses, scientific papers and in-depth blog posts.
-In a lot of cases they are also the basis for the content above.
+In a lot of cases they are also the basis for the content in the section above it.

 # 👨🏼‍💻 Exercises and Teaching
 Sections indicated by 👨🏼‍💻 are recommended exercises if you want to really learn the topics in-depth or if you